 The Legend of Sleepy Hollow

-As a kid, I loved ghost stories.
-I still do.
+I love ghost stories.
 To me, the “Headless Horseman” is the most iconic of all ghosts when it comes to Halloween.
 The guy carries a Jack-o-lantern in place of his missing head!
 He’s the coolest ghost ever!

-I think I was about my daughter’s age when I first heard the story of Ichabod Crane and the Headless Horseman.
-This Halloween will be the perfect time to introduce her to that story.
+I think I was about 10 or 11 years old when I first heard the story of Ichabod Crane and the Headless Horseman.
+I think it’s a great tale to share with the kids!
 Disney’s classic animated version (narrated by none other than Bing Crosby) can be found online.
-I think I will also purchase a young reader’s version of The Legend of Sleepy Hollow from Amazon.
+You can also also purchase a young reader’s version of The Legend of Sleepy Hollow from Amazon.

 Halloween in Hudson Valley

 “Sleepy Hollow Country” embraces its history each Halloween with events that celebrate Irving’s classic tale.
 Some of the events may not be suitable for younger children, but there’s still plenty of reasons to consider making a family day trip or weekend visit.